HISTORY OF THE CHAIRS

 Mr. Robert H. Philibosian, Esq: (February, 2000 – January, 2006) Mr. Philibosian is a partner, Sheppard, Mullin, Richter & Hampton.
 His experience includes being District Attorney, Los Angeles County from 1983-1984; Chief Assistant Attorney General, State of California from 1979-82; Chair, California Council on Criminal Justice from 1983-1991; Commissioner, California State World Trade Commission from 1990-1999; and being Trustee, Southwestern University Law School.
 He was elected to the honorary position of Chairman Emeritus by the Commission in February, 2006.

 Ms. Jaclyn Tilley Hill: (February, 2006 – January 2007) Ms. Hill is in her eighth year serving as a commissioner with the Los Angeles County Quality and Productivity Commission, with six of those years having been Chair.
 She continues to serve as Chair Emeritus of that Commission.
 She also served as Chair of the E&E Commission Grand Jury Task Force, and is a member of the Asset Management, Executive and Sheriff’s Court Transportation Task Forces.
 Ms. Hill has previously served as a Commissioner on the Economy and Efficiency Commission from 1994 – 1997, and as Foreman of the Los Angeles County Grand Jury.
 She has also served ten years as the Chair and Commissioner of the Social Services Commission of the City of Whittier.
 Ms. Hill is recognized as a highly successful fund raiser and event organizer for many Los Angeles charities for over twenty five years.
 She has served as an executive board member of the Assistance League of Southern California, Board member of the National Charity League, President of the Board of Trustees of the White Memorial Hospital Foundation, the Doheny Eye Institute's Luminaries, American Heart Association, and many other organizations.
 Ms. Hill continues as an advisory board member for the Los Angeles Children's Hospital "This Little Light" organization, the Whittier Area Literacy Council, and the Long Beach City College Board of Governors.
 She attended California Western University and the University of Southern California.
-Mr. Ronald K. Ikejiri, Esq: (February, 2007 – Present) Mr. Ikejiri is a member of the City Council, City of Gardena; Chairman of the Council of Governments-South Bay Cities, Transportation Oversight Committee; Principal, Law Firm, Ronald K. Ikejiri; Former Partner, McGuire Woods Battle and Boothe, Washington, D.C.; Former Advisory Member to Department of Commerce; Department of Labor and Health and Human Services committees, Washington, D.C.; City of Gardena representative to the Southern California Association of Governments and League of California Cities; Alumni member UCLA School of Public Policy and Social Research; BA and Masters Degrees from UCLA in Public Service/Public Administration, Juris Doctor from Northrop University; Member State Bar of California, United States Tax Court.
+Mr. Ronald K. Ikejiri, Esq: (February, 2007 – December, 2009) Mr. Ikejiri is a member of the City Council, City of Gardena; Chairman of the Council of Governments-South Bay Cities, Transportation Oversight Committee; Principal, Law Firm, Ronald K. Ikejiri; Former Partner, McGuire Woods Battle and Boothe, Washington, D.C.; Former Advisory Member to Department of Commerce; Department of Labor and Health and Human Services committees, Washington, D.C.; City of Gardena representative to the Southern California Association of Governments and League of California Cities; Alumni member UCLA School of Public Policy and Social Research; BA and Masters Degrees from UCLA in Public Service/Public Administration, Juris Doctor from Northrop University; Member State Bar of California, United States Tax Court.

 Kenneth Hahn Hall of Administration, 500 West Temple Street, Suite 163, Los Angeles, CA 90012-2713